 The boldness of matcha makes it popular in culinary recipes, and people who drink matcha may add it to milk or a plant-based milk to create a matcha latte instead of a coffee.

 The teas may also have differing price points.
 The added processing and special care of matcha may make it more expensive than green tea.

 People have used green tea medicinally in countries such as China and Japan for thousands of years.

-The benefits of green tea and its compounds may include:
+The benefits of green tea and its compounds